Hiring A HVAC Contractor: Contractor Checklist

 Meet With Your Top Contractors

 Meet in-person with your top contractors to review project-specific details and expectations.
-We have created a free worksheet to help homeowners compare contractors.
 Be sure to discuss the following with each contractor:

 - Ask for proof of insurance, which should provide their insurance company name, policy number, and policy limits.

 - Discuss who will manage warranty details and responsibility.